How to Cool Down a Room Without Using Air Conditioning—and More Ways to Beat the Heat This Summer

 After a long winter, and oftentimes rainy spring, we all get excited about the warm and sunny days of this season.
 The months between June and September involve getting out your summer playlist, heading to barbecues and backyard parties, and relaxing at the beach.
 But summer also comes with all the dangers that heat and humidity can bring.
 Both can infiltrate your home, even if you're cranking the air conditioning all day (and night) long.
 Ultimately, running your AC on full blast for the duration of the summer will leave you with hefty electric bills—and many modern homes are not equipped with energy-saving central air.

-Luckily, there are many ways you can adjust your home design and lifestyle to keep the heat at bay.
+Luckily, there are many ways you can adjust your home design and lifestyle to keep heat at bay.

-It may sound counterintuitive, but go ahead: "Open your windows," suggests Dina Burstein, M.D., of the Injury Prevention Center at Rhode Island and Hasbro Children's hospitals, "Use fans, and stay well-hydrated."
-She also suggests staying downstairs in your home where it tends to be cooler.
+In addition to opening your windows, Dina Burstein, M.D., of the Injury Prevention Center at Rhode Island and Hasbro Children's hospitals, says to use fans and stay well hydrated.
+If you live in a multi-level home, she also suggests staying downstairs on your home's first floor where it tends to be cooler.

 Dispel the Hot Air

 If keeping your whole home cold is too much of a feat, or it doesn't respond well to the aforementioned cross-ventilation techniques, take a room-by-room approach (focusing on the spaces you occupy most frequently).
 To learn how to cool down a room without air conditioning, use fans strategically.
 While you can, of course, resort to the old-school, tried-and-true method of pointing a fan directly at yourself (and letting the air do its thing), it's better to dispel the hot air—instead of just moving it around.
 To do so, place box fans in windows so they push hot air outside and adjust ceiling fans so the blades run counter-clockwise; this pulls hot air up and out, rather than pushing it around the room.